 The technician might now explain what could have been done to prevent the trouble or part failure and how to prevent a future issue from occurring.
 This usually includes seasonal maintenance, which not only helps avoid an AC breakdown, but in most situations also keeps your air conditioning warranty valid.
 Most expert AC repair centers will offer an annual service plan so you don’t have to stress about making future AC tune-up appointments for your systems.

 Finally, they will go over the process for repairing the failed part or fixing the issue.
 If you decide that AC repair is better for you than purchasing an upgraded air conditioning system, the repairman will order any parts needed and set up your follow-up appointment to fix your AC.
 Or, if the part needed is already handy on their truck, they will go ahead and start the air conditioner repair work with your go-ahead.

 Remember that throughout Hurricane you’re in good hands with Teays Valley Service Experts.
-Our service techs are NATE-certified and have received extensive background checks so you can feel comfortable with the men and women we send into your home.
+Our service techs are ACE-certified and have received extensive background checks so you can feel comfortable with the men and women we send into your home.
 If you ever have any questions about your A/C system or what to expect with your AC repair, give us a call day or night at 304-760-5088 and we’ll be happy to walk you through the process.